transloadit/php-sdk/README.md

 }
 ```

 Step 4.
-Install the composer dependency, this downloads the sdk for you
+Install the composer dependency, this downloads the SDK for you

 ```bash
 php composer.phar install --dev